MariaRiosNavarro/docker_react/README.md

 # React + Docker

-For DEVELOPER purposes yes, but not for Production
+### VERSION A: For DEVELOPER purposes yes, but not for Production

 VERSION A: [How to Use Docker with React and Vite](https://www.webdevolution.com/blog/how-to-use-docker-with-react-and-vite)